 Add the flour to the ham and oil.
 Cook for 2-3 minutes stirring constantly.
 You have now made a roux (plus ham) which is the basic thickening agent for most gravies, sauces, soups and stews.
 A roux is most commonly made with butter but can be made with any kind of vegetable oils, lard or rendered fat (aka meat drippings).
 When making a roux, you want to cook the mixture, stirring constantly for at least 2-3 minutes to eliminate that “floury” taste, cooking until the desired color is reached.
 The darker your roux, the less thickening power it will have but darker colors = more flavor.
 When cooking brown meat gravies, you should cook your roux until it is golden brown.
 Darker brown roux is generally used for Cajun or creole cooking.
 For our white gravy, we want the roux to have very little color and flavor so 2-3 minutes will be sufficient.

 At this point you want to add your beef broth in a steady stream while stirring constantly.
 The goal is to make our sauce smooth, not lumpy, so be sure you are always stirring.
 This will thicken up fairly quickly so have your milk handy to start pouring before you have ham play dough on your hands.
-Add the milk one cup at a time in a steady stream, stirring constantly and stir until thickened before adding the next cup.
+Add the milk and half and half one cup at a time in a steady stream, stirring constantly.
+Stir until thickened before adding the next cup.
 Once all of the milk is added and the mixture is thickening nicely, it is time to add your spices.
 Taste your gravy before you add your seasoning salt.
 I have a salty palette so you may not feel that the seasoning salt is necessary.
 Again, always taste your food as you are cooking it to make sure you are adding the proper amount of spices along the way.

 Once thickened, serve over biscuits (or hashbrowns).
 I’m pretty sure after you have had ham gravy, you might be a convert for life.